AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 3.md

 # Fold Mountains
 The older the rock, the less conductive it will be.
 A lot of bedrock.

-For young fold mountains, there is a refgolith layer above the bedrock due to weathering, which has some conductivity
+For young fold mountains, there is a regolith layer above the bedrock due to weathering, which has some conductivity.
+Here we often find springs at different elevations randomly on the hillslope, due to the phreatic aquifer (regolith) being too thin.

+Old fold mountains create a trellis pattern of rivers